 General Overview

-The Regulations have been revised to ensure consistency in practice across the institution.
-There is still a need for some programmes to modify the Regulations for example to satisfy the requirements of Professional, Statutory and Regulatory bodies.
-Where this is a requirement students must be informed via Programme Handbooks and any variances must be approved by the relevant Faculty.
+The Regulations were revised to ensure consistency in practice across the institution.
+There is still a need for some programmes to modify the Regulations for example to satisfy the requirements of Professional, Statutory and Regulatory bodies (PSRBs) or the Education and Skills Funding Agency (ESFA).
+Where this is a requirement, students must be informed via Programme Handbooks and any variances must be approved by the relevant Faculty.

 The marking schemes for undergraduate and postgraduate taught degrees including levels of compensation are provided in tables A, B and C at the end of this guide.
-Note that some programmes may adopt higher thresholds due to PSRB requirements, in which case these must be included in Programme Handbooks.
+Note that some programmes may adopt higher thresholds due to PSRB/ESFA requirements, in which case these must be included in Programme Handbooks.

-All variations from the standard University agreed Regulations must be approved by Faculty Teaching and Learning Committee.
+All variations from the standard University agreed Regulations must be approved by Faculty Teaching and Learning Committees.

 In addition there are areas where options exist and Schools are required to inform the Faculty and students of the regulation adopted across the school.

-For UG, these are as follows:
+For Undergraduate, these are as follows:

-Schools must decide whether or not they wish to include level 4 (year 1) study in degree average calculations (see paragraphs K52 and L55 in version 2.3 of the Undergraduate Degree Regulations, and paragraphs K54 and L57 in version 2.4, from September 2016);
+Schools must decide whether or not they wish to include level 4 (year 1) study in degree average calculations (see paragraphs K55 and L58 in version 2.6 of the Undergraduate Degree Regulations);

-and whether classification review includes the use of a Viva Voce (see Appendix A).

 For PGT, the optional choice is as follows: